NRCan/energuide_api_deployment_docs/README.md

 Azure Function App
 ------------------

-The Exndpoint Extractor runs as an Azure Function App.
+The Endpoint Extractor runs as an Azure Function App.
 There's an ARM template called `deploy_etl.json` that will set up the function service for you.
 You need to specify the the app name, docker image, and the storage connection string.

 The ETL also runs as an Azure Function App.
 There's an ARM template called `deploy_etl.json` that will set up the function app.
 You need to specify the app name and docker image.